herbertgaoo/FullcalendarWithLunar/README.md

 This is a fully-buildable example project base on Fullcalendar official demo for FullCalendar and Vue, and add lunar calendar and customize the calendar's style.

-This is a fully-buildable example project for FullCalendar and Vue, leveraging Webpack.
-For a complete walkthrough, read the [FullCalendar Vue Docs &raquo;](https://fullcalendar.io/docs/vue)

 ## Installation

 ```bash